RevampTweaks/ReWin/README.md

 Note: This repository strictly covers OS and software-level optimizations; it does not involve hardware tuning, BIOS modifications, overclocking, or RAM tightening.

 > [!WARNING]
 > **Important:** I am not responsible for anything that happens to you or your system.
-Use thhis guide completely at your own risk.
+Use this guide completely at your own risk.

 ## Table of Contents
 - [Choosing The Edition](#choosing-the-edition)